GuidanceMantras/GuidanceMantras/README.md

 - Reservation of SC/ST,  OBC, EWS(Economic Weaker Section in General Category), Women reservation

 ### How to raise Kids
 -
+-
+-
+-
+-
+- Make sure to teach kids to fix their mentality to study until 25-26 years age.
+Not just 10th, 12th Class or degree.

 ### Education
 - Please do not expect your kids to be a topper